wandi-ssal/secure-application-logger/README.md

 <div align="center">

-Free version of Wandi-SSAL (Secure Software Adaptable Logger) is a C-Program application library that validates and generates application log message during development and deployment
+<u>Free version of Wandi-SSAL (Secure Software Adaptable Logger) is a C-Program application library that validates and generates application log message during development and deployment.</u>

 </div>

-This free version of Wandi-SSAL capabilities are:
+The Wandi-SSAL capabilities are:

 1. uses C-Program print() style interface that is often used by programmers to log messages.
 2. decodes log message strings and arguments into element/value pairs.